i4Ds/whisper-finetune/README.md

 - Stochastic depth implementation for improved model generalization
 - Correct implementation of SpecAugment for robust audio data augmentation
 - Checkpointing functionality to save and resume training progress, crucial for handling long-running experiments and potential interruptions
-- Integration with Weights & Biases (wandb) for comprehensive experiment tracking and model versioning
+- Integration with Weights & Biases (wandb) for experiment tracking and model versioning

 ## Installation